chdl91/Project_PF/README.md

 - Answer Questions
 - Choose chapters
 - Receive a point total
+- return to the menu
 - Stop the quiz

 ### 2. Data Validation

+- The data validation is performed in quiz.py on line 123.
+- Comparing the user input of [1,2,3,4] with the listed "correct_answer" in either DB.json or POM.json-
+- Additionally, the validation function will issue an explanation to the user as to why to why their input was incorrect.
+The "correct_text" and "explanation" handles this.

 ### 3. File Processing